 With a view to strengthen the flow of resources to infrastructure sector, RBI has also now permitted raising ECB for project use in SPVs in the infrastructure sector under the automatic route/approval route, as the case may be.

 Tax holiday under the domestic income tax law

 Undertakings engaged in the generation and/or distribution of power has been offered a 10-year tax holiday for renewable energy plants if power generation begins before 31 March 2014.
+This date has not been extended as there was a vote on account budget.
+Post forming of new Government, the budget may either extend the tax holiday or may not extend the same (which is unlikely).
 However, the plants have to pay a minimum alternative tax at the rate of approximately 20 to 21 percent (based on the income), which can be offset in future years (10 years).

-It is likely that a new Direct Taxes Code will be made effective as of 1 April 2014.
+Recently, the Finance Minister has released the Direct Taxes Code, 2013 (DTC 2013) for public discussion/comments.
+However, next development in DTC depends on the policies and priorities of the next government.
 The draft provisions of the Direct Taxes Code provide for alternative mechanisms for providing tax incentives to power companies.
 As regards this incentive, almost all revenue and capital expenditures will be allowed as a tax deduction upfront instead of claiming amortization/depreciation on the capital expenditure.
 In addition, there would be no tax holiday.

 The Indian Renewable Energy Development Agency has been established under the Ministry for Non-Conventional Energy Sources as a specialized financing agency to promote and finance renewable energy projects.

 Generation Based Incentives (GBI)

 To attract foreign investors, the government has taken several initiatives such as introducing GBI schemes to promote projects under Independent Power Producers (IPP) mode for wind and solar power.
 Accelerated depreciation